All Episodes

 Right.

-So so you have to try and really get into your kids' minds and try to figure out what they need and what they want.
+So you have to try and really get into your kids' minds and try to figure out what they need and what they want.

-And if you wait for them to tell you, they will either not be able to tell you, or they will tell you and they'll be wrong.
+And if you wait for them to tell you, they will either not be able to tell you or they will tell you and they'll be wrong.

 I want candy.

-So trying to get them to get get them to want what's actually good for them rather than what they want in the moment.
+So trying to get them to get, get them to want what's actually good for them rather than what they want in the moment.

 And that is loving and caring maternal behavior to figure out what your baby wants.